approvals/ApprovalTests.Python/docs/tutorial/minimal-example.md

 move "C:\Code\approvaltests.minimal.example\test_with_approvals.test_with_approvals.received.txt" "C:\Code\approvaltests.minimal.example\test_with_approvals.test_with_approvals.approved.txt"
 ```

-Once you are seeing the results you want, to `approve` them they must be copied into the `.approved.` file.
+Once you are seeing the results you want, to "approve`" them they must be copied into the `.approved.` file.
 One way to do this is via the command line.
 The exact command needed for your os will appear here.
-Copy, paste, and running it will `approve` the result.
+Copy, paste, and run the command to "approve" the result.
 Doing this should make the test pass the next time it is run.

 #### Section 4: Summary
 ```bash